CDCgov/PASS/README.md

 To get started with the SGMC Pipeline, follow these steps:

-1. Clone the repository to your local machine:
+1. Navigate to the directory where you want to install the repository, and then clone the repository to your local machine:

 ```shell
 $ git clone https://github.com/CDCgov/PASS.git